The Pandora Directive

 The Pandora Directive is the fourth installment in the Tex Murphy series of graphic adventure games produced by Access Software.
-After its creators reacquired the rights to the series, it was re-released on Good Old Games in July 2009.

-It was re-released in 2009 on GOG.com for Windows and in 2012 for macOS, and then released on Steam in 2014 with support for Windows, macOS, and Linux.
+After its creators reacquired the rights to the series, it was re-released on Good Old Games in July 2009 for Windows and in 2012 for macOS, and then released on Steam in 2014 with support for Windows, macOS, and Linux.
 In 2021, Big Finish Games announced that a remaster of The Pandora Directive is in development.

 Plot

 Like all Tex Murphy games, The Pandora Directive takes place in post-World War III San Francisco in April 2043.
 After the devastating events of WWIII, many major cities have been rebuilt (as is the case with New San Francisco), though certain areas still remain as they were before the war (as in Old San Francisco).
 WWIII also left another mark on the world: the formation of two classes of citizens, specifically, the Mutants and the Norms.
 After the events of Under a Killing Moon, tensions between the two groups have begun to diminish.
 The end to the Crusade for Genetic Purity was a turning point in the relations between Mutants and "Norms".
 Tex still lives on Chandler Ave., which recently underwent a city-funded cleanup.
 The events of WWIII still left the planet with no ozone layer, and to protect their citizens many countries adopted a time reversal.
 Instead of sleeping at night, and being awake in the day, humans have become nocturnal, in a manner of speaking.
 Though Tex lives in what is considered a Mutant area of town, he himself is a "Norm".

 In The Pandora Directive, after accidentally offending his love interest Chelsee Bando, Tex (Chris Jones) is hired by Gordon Fitzpatrick (Kevin McCarthy) to find his friend, Thomas Malloy (John Agar).
 He learns that Malloy stayed at the Ritz, and decides to follow up the lead after reconciling with Chelsee and agreeing to go for dinner with her at her apartment.
 Upon investigating Malloy's room, Tex is knocked out by a mysterious masked figure dressed in black.
 Tex is out through the night, inadvertently missing his date with Chelsee.
 After finding out that a female acquaintance of Malloy works at the Fuchsia Flamingo club, Tex offers to take Chelsee there to both apologise and hopefully to check out the lead.
 Regardless of whether Chelsee comes out with Tex or not, she will decide to take a vacation to Phoenix for a few days.
 At the club, Tex meets with the girl, Emily who agrees to trade information on Malloy if Tex can find out who is stalking her.
 She gives a note she received from her stalker to Tex and upon showing it to his connection in the police station Mac Malden, Tex finds out that Emily is being observed by the Black Arrow Killer.